 Think it's all obvious?
 Some things to try:

 - Input the name of a file in your project

 - Type a line number

 TIDE draws a separator line after procedures and some other constructs to improve readability.

-This feature can be disabled separately for Tibbo BASIC and C — see the TIDE Preferences page ( File > TIDE Preferences > Editor > Tibbo BASIC, Tibbo C).
+This feature can be disabled separately for Tibbo BASIC and C — see the TIDE Preferences dialog (File > TIDE Preferences > Editor > Tibbo BASIC, Tibbo C).

 When the procedure delimiters are set to smart, you can override the "automatic" line by adding a comment line containing three or more repeating characters (and, optionally, spaces).